 Children who are born prematurely and those children with lower birth weights are at higher risks of primary teeth enamel hypoplasia.
 The main causes are:

-- Vitamin and nutritional deficiencies: vitamin A, C and D are important vitamins in preventing enamel hypoplasia.
+- Vitamin and nutritional deficiencies.
+Vitamins A, C, and D are important vitamins in preventing enamel hypoplasia.
 Also, deficiencies in minerals like phosphorus and calcium can result in hypoplasia.

-- Dental fluorosis: dental fluorosis means the condition of high amount of fluoride intake.
+- Dental fluorosis.
+Dental fluorosis is a dental condition caused by a high amount of fluoride intake.
 If there is too much exposure to fluoride in infants, enamel hypoplasia can happen.
-Parents should be careful on fluoride consumption of their babies when they are 18 months to the time children reach 3 years of age.
+Parents should be careful about fluoride consumption of their babies when they are 18 months to the time children reach 3 years of age.

-- There are other causes of enamel hypoplasia.
-Syndromes, cleft lip and palate, severe allergies are some more factors that cause enamel hypoplasia.
+- Other causes.
+Syndromes, cleft lip and palate, and severe allergies are some more factors that cause enamel hypoplasia.
 Children who experience high frequencies of radiotherapy and chemotherapy during their teeth formation are also at risk.
-Due to exposure to radiations during their teeth maturation, enamel hypoplasia can affect their teeth.
+Due to exposure to radiation during their teeth maturation, hypoplasia can affect their teeth.

 Treatment of enamel hypoplasia

 If the problem is not very serious, teeth with enamel hypoplasia can be treated with composite resin bonding.
 Veneering is also another treatment choice for affected enamel defects.
-Polishing and contouring can offer the desired esthetics for teeth with this defect in enamel.
+Polishing and contouring can improve the appearance of teeth significantly.

-In case of severe enamel hypoplasia, crowning especially full coverage crown is treatment option for this enamel condition.
+In severe cases, crowning especially full coverage crown is a treatment option for this enamel condition.